gastonmorixe/react-native-new-architecture-research/08-Conclusion-And-Future.md

 -   **Further Performance Optimizations:** With the core bottlenecks removed, the community and the React Native team can now focus on more granular performance tuning at the JSI, Fabric, and TurboModule levels.
 -   **A More Stable Developer Experience:** The move towards type-safe, spec-driven development will continue, making the creation of robust native modules and components more accessible and reliable.

 In conclusion, the React Native New Architecture is a resounding success.
 It has addressed the core limitations of the past and established a powerful, performant, and scalable foundation that will allow the framework to evolve and thrive for years to come.
-For any developer in the React Native ecosystem, understanding and embracing this new paradigm is no longer optional—it is the path forward.
-[2]
+For any developer in the React Native ecosystem, understanding and embracing this new paradigm is no longer optional—it is the path forward.[^2]

 ---